 Monitor the migration process and, when successful, click Continue.

-During the edge migration, we experienced expected packet loss.
+We experienced the expected packet loss during the edge migration as ESGs are powered down and the new T0s converge with the physical fabric.
 The below screenshot displays continuous ICMP to a VM (10.0.100.110.11) housed on a NSX-V Logical Switch.

 Host Migration